 —excerpted from “Should Creationists Abandon The King James Version?” by Henry Morris, Ph.D.

-Chuck Missler has recently promoted the ISV as the best translation.
-But he mis-translates the Bible himself, promotes the false Gap theory of Genesis 1:2 (which is so obviously inconsistent with Exodus 20:11) and seems to spread confusion, not clarity.
-Watch this!
+Chuck Missler, an early adopter and promoter of the Christian Zionism, also promoted the ISV as the best translation.
+But he mis-translates the Bible himself, by promoting the false Gap theory of Genesis 1:2 (which is so obviously inconsistent with Exodus 20:11) and seems to spread confusion, not clarity.

 Recommended Reading